coli-saar/am-parser/scripts/cogs2021/README.md

 *How long does training take?*
 Training time obviously depends on many factors such as
 - the number of epochs, batch size, size of the neural model and other hyperparameters
+- the embedding type used (with BERT takes longer than with embeddings trained ffrom COGS only)
 - the corpora used (full corpus? train or train100?)
 - the hardware (GPU?)